plckr/plckr.dev/posts/01.como-eu-iotizei-um-desumidificador/post.md

 # Conclusion

-This project demonstrates how you can transform any basic appliance into a smart home device with some creativity and basic electronics knowledge.
-The key was understanding the device's internal circuitry and finding the right points to interface with it.
+This project demonstrates how you can transform a basic appliance into a smart home device with basic electronics knowledge.
+The key is to understand the device's internal circuitry and finding the right points to interface with it.